 Buying a condo unit

-The other half of this HDB-to-condo upgrade is buying the condo unit.
-As mentioned, you can either buy it before you sell your HDB or wait till you’ve sold your previous flat before looking at condo options.
+The second half of your HDB-to-condo upgrade is buying the condo unit.
+You have two main options: buy a condo before selling your HDB or sell your HDB first and then purchase a condo.
 Here are some of the most common scenarios when making the upgrade from an HDB to a condo:

-Option A: Buy the condo before selling your HDB
+Option A: Buying a condo before selling your HDB

 And as tempting as buying a brand-new condo might be, getting a resale condo might bode better since you can move in soon after you’ve bought it.
 This would make the transition a little more seamless as you won’t have to worry about finding a temporary home.